kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ### Create a Distributed MariaDB Instance:

-Define a MariaDB custom resource with spec.distributed set to true and reference the PodPlacementPolicy by name in spec.podTemplate.spec.podPlacementPolicy.name.
+Define a MariaDB custom resource with `spec.distributed` set to true and reference the PodPlacementPolicy by name in `spec.podTemplate.spec.podPlacementPolicy.name`.

 ```yaml